 Element 4.
+Effective Teacher-Child Interactions: CLASS® Observations (Use tool for appropriate age group as available)

+Indicator: Not applicable

+Detail: Child Observation and Assessment is not required at Common Tier 1/BLOCK.
+Sites licensed and in good standing with Community Care Licensing or legally license exempt and eligible for participation will automatically receive one point for this element.

+Indicator: Familiarity with CLASS (e.g., two-hour overview training) for appropriate age group as available by one representative from the site (on-line or face-to-face via facilitator)

+Detail: The decision about what constitutes familiarity with CLASS is a local one.

+It is recommended that CLASS presentations be conducted by a Certified CLASS Trainer.

+Indicator: Independent CLASS assessment by reliable observer (using the appropriate tool) to inform the program's professional development/ improvement plan

+Informal assessment and results used to inform Quality Improvement Plan and staff professional development plan.

-Effective Teacher-Child Interactions: CLASS® Observations (Use tool for appropriate age group as available) Point Indicator Detail 1 POINT Not applicable Sites licensed and in good standing with Community Care Licensing or legally license exempt and eligible for participation will automatically receive 1 point for this element.
-2 POINTS Familiarity with CLASS® (e.g., two- hour overview training) for appropriate age group as available by one The decision about what constitutes familiarity with CLASS is a local one.
-It is recommended that live CLASS presentations be conducted by a Certified CLASS Trainer. representative from the site (on-line or face-to-face via facilitator) 3 POINTS Independent CLASS assessment by reliable observer (using the appropriate tool) to inform the program's professional development/ improvement plan While results of the independent CLASS observation will be used to inform the site's Quality Improvement Plan, evidence of having a Quality Improvement Plan in place is not a requirement for a point value of three.
-CLASS reliability must be renewed annually and is available for the Infant, Toddler, and Pre-K CLASS tools.
+Detail: While results of the independent CLASS observation will be used to inform the site's Quality Improvement Plan, evidence of having a Quality Improvement Plan in place is not a requirement for a point value of three.

+If choosing to use an informal assessment, the information from those assessment results must be evident in the program Quality Improvement Plan and staff professional development plan.

+An informal assessment may include an external assessment, self-assessment, or other methods determined locally to enable teachers/sites to review adult-child interactions and set goals for improvement.

+For an independent assessment CLASS reliability must be renewed annually and is available for the Infant, Toddler, andPre-K CLASS tools.
 A reliable CLASS observer should be able to provide a certificate indicating current reliability (issued within the previous 12 months).

 In classrooms with multiple age groups, it is a local decision as to whether to use the age level tool appropriate for the highest number of children or to alternate two tools.
-If children are equally distributed, consult Teachstone ( www.teachstone.org ) for advice.
-4 POINTS Independent CLASS observation by reliable observer (using the Minimum scores are recommended by Teachstone, LLC, and based on research on the CLASS and on the design of CA-QRIS. appropriate tool) with minimum CLASS domain scores: Each classroom rated will receive an individual point value based on the tool used and the domain cutoff scores.
-Average all classroom points and drop the
+If children are equally distributed, consult Teachstone (www.teachstone.org) for advice.

+Indicator: Independent CLASS observation by reliable observer (using the appropriate tool) with minimum CLASS domain scores: